-Plain and simple: unions can incite controversy.
-While modern work culture has benefited from labor activism (like weekends, holiday breaks, paid leave, overtime pay), those advances were earned through hard-fought political campaigning, coordination, and conflict.
-Labor organizing isn’t easy because there are forces designed to make it hard.
+Throughout their history, unions have often incited controversy.
+Although modern work culture has benefited from labor activism (like weekends, holiday breaks, and overtime pay), those advances were earned through hard-fought political campaigning, coordination, and conflict.

-Labor activism in the United States has seen a rise recently.
-The United Auto Workers (UAW) held a 40-day strike against General Motors over contracts for temporary workers (among other things) in 2019.
-Teachers in Chicago were striking over classroom sizes, paid prep time, and support staff.
+In recent years, labor activism in the United States has seen a rise.
+The United Auto Workers held a 40-day strike against General Motors over contracts for temporary workers in 2019.
 In the past two years, teacher strikes from West Virginia to Oklahoma have drawn attention to the power of organized striking.

-Despite gains, some state legislatures attempt to curb union activism and power through policies known as “right-to-work” laws.
+State legislatures have attempted to curb union activism and power through policies known as “right-to-work” laws.
 So, how do these laws impact actors?
-Backstage has the answers you need to know.
+Here’s what you should know.

 - What is a “right-to-work” state?